prakharpd/S.I.R._Disease_Machine_Learning_Model/README.md

 </details>

 ### The Mathematical Trap (Why V1 Failed)
-While the Linear Regression achieved a seemingly high $R^2$ of **0.91** on its specific testing slice, it produced severely flawed biological parameters ($\beta \approx 9312.57$, $\gamma \approx 26780.09$).
+While the Linear Regression achieved a seemingly high $R^2$ of **0.91** on its specific testing slice, it has assumed that data set variation would bbe linear, each time.

 In a biological SIR model, these rates typically sit between $0.0$ and $1.0$.
-This revealed two fatal flaws in using Linear Regression for this task:
+This revealed two fatal flaw in our assumption in using Linear Regression for this task:
 1. **The Negative Population Trap:** A straight regression line extends infinitely.
 When projected, it can output negative values for a total population, which is biologically impossible.
 2. **The Noise Trap:** Linear regression expects data to be clean and have a linear relationship in ideal situations.
 In reality, epidemiological data is exponential, curved, and highly noisy.
 A straight line cannot capture the dynamic relationships required for differential equations, resulting in a constant, flat-line simulation graph.